If Stefan Frei and Jordy Delem are forced to miss time due to injuries, here’s who could fill in for Sounders

-Two days after reaching another impressive milestone, Sounders FC keeper Stefan Frei’s season was put in doubt in the waning minutes of a 1-0 win against San Jose on Wednesday.
+Two days after reaching another milestone, Sounders FC keeper Stefan Frei’s season was put in doubt in the waning minutes of a 1-0 win against San Jose on Wednesday.

 The two-time MLS Cup champion was defending a free kick when he spun to the ground, his left leg twisting behind him on the landing.
-Sounders center back Shane O’Neill was also near Frei on the play, broadcasts not clearly showing if it was contact or the landing that made Frei respond in agony and need immediate medical attention, including being helped off the PayPal Park field.
+The broadcast did not clearly show if it was contact or the landing that made Frei respond in agony and need immediate medical attention, including being helped off the PayPal Park field.

-Frei posted a tweet shortly after the match concluded that read, “Thank you all for the support and kind words.
+Frei tweeted shortly after the match, “Thank you all for the support and kind words.
 It is what it is but most importantly, MASSIVE win and so proud of the boys! #EBFG (Eternal Blue Forever Green)”

 The Sounders returned from California around 1 a.m.
-Thursday, and no definitive medical update was given for Frei or midfielder Jordy Delem, who suffered an apparent right-knee injury in the opening half and was later shown using crutches on the TV broadcast.
-Delem, who was part of the club’s 2019 league championship win, waited until Thursday afternoon to post a message on his Twitter account.
+Thursday, and no definitive medical update was given for Frei or midfielder Jordy Delem, who suffered an apparent right-knee injury in the opening half and was shown using crutches on the TV broadcast.
+Delem, who was part of the club’s 2019 league championship win, waited until Thursday afternoon to tweet a message.

 It read, in part, “Thank you everyone for the support and encouragement!
 Unfortunately it’s part of life, of the job and we have to deal with it to be stronger!
 On a positive note it was a great fight for the win!
 Speed and well recovery bro (Frei).”